Meeting Room and Videoconference – The Audio Visual Equipment setup

 - Can sometimes make it a mistake to choose a classic webcam to equip a room:

-- The meetings then quickly turn into a boring event for correspondents:
+- The meetings then quickly turn into a boring event marketing write for us for correspondents:

 - poor field of vision, poor identification of the speaker, poor general definition, or still overexposure.